 - Add the melted butter mix in a third at a time, folding well after each addition.

-- If you want to add the pani reka kirīmi tīhi (cream cheese icing) on top, head to this recipe – cream cheese and white chocolate frosting for the full breakdown.
+- If you want to add the pani reka kirīmi tīhi (cream cheese icing) on top, make one quantity of my cream cheese and white chocolate frosting or a half quantity of my Simple Cream Cheese Frosting.

-- Once it is whipped in to deliciousness, smear it on the cooled loaf with the back of a spoon or get creative and pipe it on.
+- Once it is whipped in to deliciousness, smear it on the cooled loaf with the back of a spoon or get creative and pipe it on like I did.

 - Finish with a sprinkle over finely chopped rare tinitia (crystallised ginger) and rau koura (gold leaf).